apache/jena-site/source/documentation/io/__index.md

 can be integrated into both the parser and writer registries.

 - Turtle
-- RDF/XML
+- JSON-LD
 - N-Triples
-- JSON-LD
-- RDF/JSON
+- N-Quads
 - TriG
-- N-Quads
+- RDF/XML
 - TriX
+- RDF/JSON
 - RDF Binary

 RDF/JSON is different from JSON-LD - it is a direct encoding of RDF triples in JSON.
 See the [description of RDF/JSON](rdf-json.html).

-From Jena 4.5.0, JSON-LD 1.1 is the main supported version of JSON-LD.

 RDF Binary is a binary encoding of RDF (graphs and datasets) that can be useful for fast parsing.
 See [RDF Binary](rdf-binary.html).